Expand your knowledge, broaden your network and share your perspectives at this year’s conference!

 Annual Members Meeting

-Students make up roughly a quarter of TWS members across North America, and nearly half of Annual Conference Attendees.
+Students make up roughly a quarter of TWS members across North America, and nearly half of Annual Conference attendees.
 By attending special meetings and Society-wide events such as the Annual Members Meeting, you can give a voice to the next generation of wildlife professionals.

 TWS Council Meeting

-Opening Night Networking Event
+Student-Professional Networking Event

 Student Chapter Leaders Lunch

 This luncheon, organized by the Student Development Working Group, provides a forum for student chapter leaders from around North America to connect and share ideas.
 Due to limited seating, participation is limited to three representatives (students and/or advisors) per student chapter.
 To RSVP for this event, or for any questions, please contact Mariah Beyers.

 Associated Receptions & Networking Events

 Associated receptions and networking events offer a fun and relaxed atmosphere that is great for networking with groups you may or may not be familiar with.
 Hosted receptions will take place on Monday and Wednesday evenings this year, and include the Women of Wildlife Reception, federal agency receptions, numerous alumni receptions and more!

 Attend TWS Working Group Meetings!
 Students are welcome and encouraged to sit in on meetings of groups that interest them.
 It’s great way to connect with professionals in fields you may wish to enter after graduation.
 And don’t forget about the All Working Groups Meeting, Student Chapter Advisors’ Meeting, and Section and Chapters Collaboration Meetings!